ZSShen/MeltingPot/README.md

 - `/plugin/format/lib/release/libfmt_*.so`

 ####***Advanced***
-If we change the functionalities of main engine or plugins, we can switch to the corresponding
+If we change the functionalities of main engine or plugins, we can move to the corresponding
 subtree to rebuild the binary.
 To build the engine independently:
 ``` sh